Skip to main content

 In strategic and business planning, the governing body:

-• prioritises the safety, health and wellbeing of older people and workers
+a) prioritises the safety, health and wellbeing of aged care workers

-• considers legislative requirements, organisational and operational risks, workforce needs and the wider organisational environment.
+d) adheres to legislative requirements, and active consideration is given to organisational and operational risks, workforce needs and the wider organisational environment.

 Why is this Outcome important